What is this service?

 When should I contact MICHR about this service?

 There are two application cycles per year.
-The MICHR Pilot Grant Program will be announcing its next round of funding in summer 2017, with applications due in fall 2017.
+The MICHR Pilot Grant Program will be announcing its next round of funding in January 2018, with applications due February 2018.

 How much does this service cost?